musquitinh0/funnyAlgorithms/README.md

 _A repository with a bunch of funny algorithms, beginners friendly :sparkles:_

+[Click here](https://github.com/raissonsouto/funnyAlgorithms/blob/main/portuguese.md) to check the **portuguese version** of this README.
 ## Algorithms are fun, right?

 So why not add the funniest algorithms in this repository?
 We can share with all the world so people can have fun with us!